Reddit, the self-anointed 'front page of the internet,' soars in Wall Street debut - KESQ

 The company also is hoping to bring in more money by licensing access to its content in deals similar to the $60 million that Google recently struck to help train its artificial intelligence models.
 That ambition, though, faced an almost immediate challenge when the U.S. Federal Trade Commission opened an inquiry into the arrangement.

-Since Thursday just marks Reddit’s first day on the public market, Aggarwal stresses that the first key measure of success will boil down to the company’s next earnings call.
+Since Thursday just marks Reddit’s first day on the public market, Aggarwal stressed that the first key measure of success will boil down to the company’s next earnings call.

 “As a public company now they have to report a lot more … in the next earnings release,” she said.
 “I’m sure the market will watch that carefully.”